 3. Hang plants to heighten a conservatory idea

-Add height to your conservatory design by using trailing plants and baskets on ceiling, on the floor and on your table decor.
+Add height to your conservatory design by using trailing plants and baskets on ceiling, on the floor and on your table decor – this is also one of the best orangery ideas.

 Let's not forget; as well as being a visually aesthetic idea, there are many benefits of houseplants for your physical and mental health too.